Dearthtacular/mileage-tracker/README.md

 ## Icebox Items

+1. Tap into an exhaustive list of automobile assets for user selection

-1. Granular MPG calculations such as per fill up and by specified date ranges
+2. Granular MPG calculations such as per fill up and by specified date ranges

-2. To input fuel costs so I can see average fuel cost per mile in addition to vehicle MPG
+3. To input fuel costs so I can see average fuel cost per mile in addition to vehicle MPG

-3. Enter the VIN (or scan the VIN barcode on the door) of a vehicle and have all of the vehicle data populate automatically
+4. Enter the VIN (or scan the VIN barcode on the door) of a vehicle and have all of the vehicle data populate automatically

 ## Credits